satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-There exist metrics for quantifying the importance of an author, article, or journal (Hirsch, 2005; Bollen et al., 2009), but we know of no metrics used in either article review or in code review for quantifying any of their contributions (whether the contribution is an article, review, comment on a review, or any portions thereof).
+There exist metrics for quantifying the importance of an author, article, or journal (Hirsch, 2005; Bollen et al., 2009), but we know of no metrics used in either article review or in code review for quantifying the quality, impact, or importance of a review, comment on a review, or any portions thereof.
 Metrics have many uses in this context, including constructing a dynamic assessment of individuals or ideas (as in the Stack Overflow example in Figure X) for use in promotion and allocation of funds and resources.
 Metrics also make it possible to mine reviews and comment histories to study the process of scientific publication.
-The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious and simplistic way to indicate quality.
+The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious measure assigned by a community, and simplistic measure, but is vague.

+way to indicate appreciationvalue, albeit as a vague problematical.
 Other possibilities include measuring the activity, frequency (Figure X), impact (Figure X), and topic range of a contributor or their contributions over time.
 It would also be possible to aggregate these metrics to assess the impact or importance of, for example, collaborators, coauthors, institutions, or different areas of